tomarra/laptopsetup/README.md

   - Launch and login to workspaces
 - Spotify
   - Turn off launch at login
+- Telegram
+  - Launch and confrim login from other device
 - Todoist
   - Login and allow notifications
 - Tower